1/4 cup olive oil

 2 tbsp. fresh chopped basil

-Crusty bread sliced, fresh or toasted with basil olive oil and garlic
+Crusty bread sliced, fresh or toasted with basil olive oil or butter and garlic

 1. Heat olive oil in a large pot over medium heat.
-Add the fennel, onion, and 2 tsp. salt.
-Cook about 10 minutes or until the onions are translucent.
-Add the garlic and jalapeños.
+Add the chopped onion, shallots, and 2 tsp. salt.
+Cook about 10 minutes or until the onions and shallots are translucent.
+Add the garlic and jalapeño.
 Cook 2 minutes.

-2. Stir in the tomato paste, then add the canned diced tomatoes and their juices, white wine, clam juice and/or fish stock, bay leaves, thyme, black pepper, sugar, Worcestershire sauce and a pinch of saffron.
+2. Add the tomato paste and stir about 30 seconds.
+Add the canned diced tomatoes and their juices, white wine, clam juice and water, bay leaves, thyme, black pepper, sugar, and Worcestershire sauce.
 Bring to a simmer and cover.
-Reduce heat to medium low and simmer for 30 minutes.
+Reduce heat to low and simmer for 45 minutes to 1 hour.

-3. Turn up heat, add the clams, cover, and cook until they start to open, about 5 minutes.
+3. Turn up heat, add the clams and mussels, cover, and cook until they start to open, about 5 minutes.